rjqocampo/restaurant/readme.md

       > The method above is cloning using an SSH key.
 If you do not have an SSH key, there are other methods to clone a repository.
 [Click here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to read more.

   4. Return to the directory where you cloned the repository
+  5. Navigate to the `/dist` directory
-  5. Select the `index.html` file and open in your preferred web browser
+  6. Select the `index.html` file and open in your preferred web browser

 # Features